Tuesday, April 28, 2009

 Basket of Bran

 Yes, I’m still searching for the “perfect” bran muffin recipe.
 I’d really like a copycat recipe for the Van de Kamp’s bakery bran muffins of my youth.
+But, alas, several years ago Van de Kamp’s was sold, and I’ve not been able to find a comparable bran muffin.

-A few weeks ago my daughter & I had lunch at Mimi’s CafĂ©.
+A few weeks ago my daughter & I had lunch at Mimi’s Café.
 My soup & salad lunch came with a choice of muffin, and, of course, I chose the bran muffin.
 I always get it because, even though it’s not a Van de Kamp’s, it’s pretty good.
 Dark & dense, fairly moist, with a great glaze.
 It’s served like a pineapple upside down cake so the glaze can drip down the sides of the huge muffin.
 I decided then & there to start looking for a copycat recipe.
 I found two that I tried.
 After a taste test, the clear winner was a recipe from The Recipe Link.
 This Mimi’s clone tastes great.
 The glaze takes eating a bran muffin to an entirely new level of enjoyment.
 Instead of “…I’ve got to eat this for my health,” it’s “…I want to eat this for the yummy taste!”

-Even though I liked the two new bran muffin recipes, I was getting tired of the sweetness factor.
+Even though I liked the new bran muffin recipe, I was getting tired of the sweetness factor.
 I started looking for something more like a yeast dinner roll but packed with bran.
 I found just the recipe I wanted on the Hodgson Mill website.
 It’s a great bread recipe that I’ve been using now for a couple of months.
 Instead of a bread loaf, I make dinner rolls.
 After baking, I separate them into portions for two and then freeze them.
 I can quickly reheat them in the microwave.
 They’re great as dinner rolls, snacks, and even breakfast.
 I have made other very nice whole wheat dinner roll recipes, but this is my favorite to keep on hand for just “family” use because of the added bran.

 Hodgson Mills High Fiber Bran Bread